 The executive branch of the government (the "Administration"), typically through its departments and regulatory agencies, offers perspectives on the future of housing finance in the U.S., including objectives for future strategic direction and areas of focus.
-As a result, a change in Administration can significantly alter the strategic direction of housing finance in the U.S.
+As a result, a change in Administrations can significantly alter the strategic direction of housing finance in the U.S.

 Although many departments or agencies impact housing finance in some manner, the most prominent and directly impactful are the FHFA, HUD, the U.S. Department of the Treasury ("Treasury") and the CFPB.
-In June 2021, following a Supreme Court decision that determined that the FHFA director may be removed by the President other than for cause, President Biden removed the FHFA director appointed by President Trump and appointed Sandra Thompson, who has since been confirmed as director of the FHFA.
-Director Thompson has taken a number of actions that represent a change in focus from the previous FHFA leadership's primary focus on preparing the GSEs to exit from conservatorship by increasing the GSEs' overall capital levels and reducing their credit risk profile.
-In contrast, under Director Thompson, the FHFA has been focused on increasing the equitable accessibility and affordability of mortgage credit, in particular to low- and moderate-income borrowers and underserved communities, while also continuing to ensure the safety and soundness of the GSEs.
-The Supreme Court's decision providing that the FHFA director may be removed by the President without cause creates a higher likelihood that the direction of the FHFA and its oversight over the GSEs may be impacted by elections and the political leanings of the Administration in office at the time than previously was the case.
+In June 2021, following a Supreme Court decision that determined that the FHFA director may be removed by the President other than for cause, President Biden removed the FHFA director appointed by President Trump and appointed Sandra Thompson.
+Under Director Thompson, the FHFA has been focused on increasing the equitable accessibility and affordability of mortgage credit, in particular to low- and moderate-income borrowers and underserved communities, while also continuing to ensure the safety and soundness of the GSEs.
+The Supreme Court's decision providing that the FHFA director may be removed by the President without cause creates a higher likelihood that the direction of the FHFA and its oversight over the GSEs may be impacted by elections and the political leanings of the Administration in office at the time.

 Senior Preferred Stock Purchase Agreements.
-The Treasury currently owns the preferred stock of the GSEs pursuant to the terms of PSPAs, and therefore, has significant influence over the fate and direction of the GSEs.
-In January 2021, the PSPAs were amended to allow the GSEs to continue to retain capital up to the amounts prescribed in the newly revised GSE capital requirements set forth in the ERCF, as discussed below.
+The Treasury currently owns the preferred stock of the GSEs pursuant to the terms of Senior Preferred Stock Purchase Agreements ("PSPAs"), and therefore, has significant influence over the fate and direction of the GSEs.
+In January 2021, the PSPAs were amended to allow the GSEs to continue to retain capital up to the amounts prescribed in the GSE capital requirements set forth in the ERCF, as discussed below.

-The January 2021 amendment to the PSPAs restricted the GSEs' acquisition of higher-risk single-family mortgage loans, including in particular the acquisition of investor loans and single-family mortgage loans with two or more higher risk characteristics (i.e., LTVs greater than 90%, debt-to-income ratios greater than 45% and FICO credit scores less than 680), to their then current levels.
+The January 2021 PSPA amendment to the PSPAs restricted the GSEs' acquisition of higher-risk single-family mortgage loans, including in particular the acquisition of investor loans and single-family mortgage loans with two or more higher risk characteristics (i.e., LTVs greater than 90%, debt-to-income ratios greater than 45% and FICO credit scores less than 680), to their then current levels.
 The January 2021 PSPA amendment further restricted the quality of loans that may be purchased by the GSEs by limiting the GSEs' purchases to, among other enumerated types, loans that meet the QM definition.
-In September 2021, Treasury and the FHFA agreed to temporarily suspend the limitations on GSE purchases of loans deemed higher risk that were set forth in the January 2021 amendments to the PSPAs.
+In September 2021, Treasury and the FHFA agreed to suspend the limitations on GSE purchases of loans deemed higher risk that were set forth in the January 2021 amendments to the PSPAs.